marios-code-path/path-to-springboot-3/observation/README.md

 spring.mvc.problemdetails.enabled=true
 ```

-We can now fill in the blank and use ProblemDetail for ResponseError exceptions that
+We can now fill in the  and use ProblemDetail for ResponseError exceptions that
 expose such information.
 A similar class does not exist for WebFlux but can be added.

 ```kotlin